 Campaigners stress that at the moment transport links between Levenmouth and elsewhere are poor with lengthy bus journey times.
 A low car ownership rate in the area also means local people are denied access to many job opportunities and services.

-Access to a local rail rink will certainly benefit the younger generations’ and the wider community’s.
-With access to Universities and employment opportunities throughout Scotland, this allows them to potentially commute rather than completely relocate.
+Access to a local rail rink will certainly benefit the younger generations and the wider communities.
+With access to universities and employment opportunities throughout Scotland, this allows them to potentially commute rather than completely relocate.

-It also will benefit children of a primary school age with access to greater learning opportunities through school trip and family excursions.
+It also will benefit children of a primary school age with access to greater learning opportunities through school trips and family excursions.

 Because of the success of the event, the organisers intend holding a much-expanded version in May 2019.
 As Ken Haig said: “This has been a fantastic success so watch this space!”